Who the program is for

 3. PHAR9122 Medical Affairs

-6. Health Technology Assessment stream: EITHER PHAR9114 Health Technology Assessment in Australia OR PHAR9115 Advanced Health Technology Assessment
+6. Health Technology Assessment stream: PHAR9114 Health Technology Assessment in Australia OR PHAR9115 Advanced Health Technology Assessment

 Up to one (1) elective from outside the School of Medical Sciences may be taken in the final year of study as approved by the relevant Program Authorities and Course Convenors.